sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_09.rst

 Stern, 2006 <Gelman_2006>`).
 Suppose I am running my ESP study and I have decided to analyse the data separately for the male participants and the female participants.
 Of the male participants, 33 out of 50 guessed the colour of the card correctly.
-Thit is a significant effect (*p* = 0.03).
+This is a significant effect (*p* = 0.03).
 Of the female participants, 29 out of 50 guessed correctly.
-Thit is not a significant effect (p = 0.32).
+This is not a significant effect (p = 0.32).
 Upon observing this, it is extremely tempting for people to start wondering why there is a difference between males and females in terms of their psychic abilities.
-However, thit is wrong.
+However, this is wrong.
 If you think about it, we have not *actually* run a test that explicitly compares males to females.
 All we have done is compare males to chance (binomial test was significant) and compared females to chance (binomial test was non significant).
 If we want to